ildar-shaimordanov/busybox-runner/README.md

 # Installation

+* Download from this repository the script `bb.bat`.
 * Download the latest version of the BusyBox executable from https://frippery.org/busybox/ (either 64-bit or 32-bit, what you want).
+* Place both somewhere in your operating system to be visible via `$PATH`.

+_Or..._

 * Download from this repository the script `bb.bat`.
-* Place both somewhere in your operating system to be visible via `$PATH`.
+* Place it in your operating system to be visible via `$PATH`.
+* Run one of the command `bb --download win32` or `bb --download win64` to download the latest 32-bit or 64-bit build of BusyBox, respectively.
+The downloaded executable will be stored next to this script.
+This step requires PowerShell is available in your system.

 That's it.
 Everything is ready.
 You can enjoy with the cool set of Unix tools and cute envelope for running them.